matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-time-tracker-native.md

 ## App icons

 Thanks to Joe Honywill for this feature request.
-This will help people to access [The Button](https://time-tracker.mashsoftware.com/) from the home screen of their mobile device.
-Along with using native controls, this change makes [The Button](https://time-tracker.mashsoftware.com/) feel even more like a natively installed app on a mobile device.
+This will help people to access [Mash Time Tracker](https://time-tracker.mashsoftware.com/) from the home screen of their mobile device.
+Along with using native controls, this change makes [Mash Time Tracker](https://time-tracker.mashsoftware.com/) feel even more like a natively installed app on a mobile device.
 Correctly sized [icons are available for all platforms](https://realfavicongenerator.net/favicon_checker?protocol=https&site=mash-the-button.herokuapp.com) including iOS, Android, Windows 8/10, MacOS and classic desktop browsers.

 ![iOS home screen icon and app running](../../assets/images/button-native-3.png){ width="600" }

 ## Lighthouse

-I’ve [previously blogged](mash-button-intro.md) about using [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) to help optimise the performance of the service, but because [The Button](https://time-tracker.mashsoftware.com/) requires an account PageSpeed isn’t able to analyse pages behind authentication.
+I’ve [previously blogged](mash-time-tracker-intro.md) about using [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) to help optimise the performance of the service, but because [Mash Time Tracker](https://time-tracker.mashsoftware.com/) requires an account PageSpeed isn’t able to analyse pages behind authentication.
 That’s where [Lighthouse](https://developers.google.com/web/tools/lighthouse/) comes in; using the tool baked in to Chrome I’ve been able to delve deeper into the more complex time entry pages and make further performance, accessibility, best practice and SEO improvements.

 ![Latest audit results using Google Lighthouse](../../assets/images/button-native-4.png){ width="600" }